Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 | Symbol | Description
 |------- | -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | `#`    | Marker object prefix.
 Used to tell the JMS exporter that this object is to be treated as a marker.
 | `%`    | Instanced object prefix.
-Used to tel the ASS exporter that this object is to be treated as instance geo.
+Used to tell the ASS exporter that this object is to be treated as instance geo.
 | `@`    | Collision object prefix.
 Used to tell the JMI exporter that the object is to be written to a JMS containing only collision geometry.
 | `$`    | Physics object prefix.
 Used to tell the JMI exporter that the object is to be written to a JMS containing only physics geometry.
 | `+`    | Static pathfinding prefix.
 Used in conjunction with the instance object prefix to tell tool how to handle pathfinding for this object.
 In the case of this symbol it will generate pathfinding for the mesh.